tls-attacker/TLS-Anvil/Report-Analyzer/README.md

 # TLS-Testsuite-Report-Analyzer

-This web application visualizes the test report created by the [TLS-Testsuite](https://github.com/RUB-NDS/TLS-Testsuite).
+This web application visualizes the test report created by TLS-Anvil.
 The easiest way to run this project locally is using Docker.

 ```shell